cardano-foundation/cardano-academy/books/i-can-aiken/sections/36-ZK_Roll_Ups_on_Cardano.md

-*** uodate to "layer 2" roll ups  rather than ZK rollups when tlaking generally then be specific when talking about projects, ie. zk vs optimistic, etc
+*** update to "layer 2" roll ups  rather than ZK rollups when tlaking generally then be specific when talking about projects, ie. zk vs optimistic, etc

 **ZK Roll Ups on Cardan**